Lawsuits and Settlements for Commercial Trucking Collisions in Washington State

 In a survey conducted for a similar 2012 study Washington State officials responded that bridge strikes were a serious problem reporting a total of 84 reported bridge strikes during 2005 to 2008.* *Source: A.K.
 Agrawal, X. Xu, and Z. Chen, Bridge-Vehicle Impact Assessment.
 Final Report to the New York State Department of Transportation, January 2012.

 Research estimates that nearly one-third of the nation’s 600,000 highway bridges are currently in need of repair or replacements, making applications for innovative bridge concepts and construction methods vital to both traffic safety and cost-effective maintenance.
-Because of this pressure issue, researches are addressing a growing need for over-height impact protection and detection systems.*
+Because of this pressure issue, researchers are addressing a growing need for over-height impact protection and detection systems.*

 *Source: Over-height Vehicle Collision Protection and Detection System for Cold Region Highway Bridges, University of Alaska Transportation Center.